jdevfullstack-tutorials/learn-to-code/README.md

 ## Coding Exposure
-There was this general course in computer and one lesson was about MS Excel, how to create simple formulas (particularly the IF formula).
+There was this general course in computer and one lesson was about MS Excel, how to use the IF function.
 When I saw the demonstration of the instructor, my mind wandered to things a computer can do!
 And I promised to myself, I would create one someday.